songpoemHQ/songpoem.github.io/_pages/index.md

   - title: "Growth"
     description: "Our Innovative strategist will work to grow your business and revenue.
 Retain old customers longer and add new customers."
 platform_row:
-  - title: "Marketplace"
+  - title: "Marketplace Platform"
-    description: "A multi level platform for service providers and consumers.
-They can Exchange messages, transactions for business.
-Buy or rent the product."
+    description: "An Online marketplace is a platform where Sellers register themselves and sell their products to clients with the help of services provided by the platform.
+Buy, Rent, Book, Bid, Reserve the product or service."
     image_path: /assets/images/marketplace.png
     url: "/platform/marketplace"
     alt: "Marketplace Platform"
   - title: "On Demand Service Platform"
-    description: "on-demand platform for gig workers like delivery, ride sharing, services"
+    description: "A platform where customer can place requirement, platform will get it from supplier and connect the service with a local driver that can pick up and deliver the order.
+Food, Grocery, Cab Transportation, Repair Service is an example."
     image_path: /assets/images/on-demand.png
     url: "/platform/on-demand"
-  - title: "Community Platform"
+  - title: "Online Community Platform"
-    description: "Community Management and Engagement platform.
-Memberships, Network.
-User hirerachy, premium features.
-Invite users, reedem points."
+    description: "A Community is a way to reach a new audience, improve customer loyalty, gather user feedback, provide customer support, etc. User Hirerchy, premium users can get early access or premium features."
     image_path: /assets/images/community.png
     alt: "Community Platform"
     url: "/platform/community"